 Bobotie (pronounced ba-bo-tea)

-Back in the 17thcentury the Dutch established a mega vegetable garden on the foot hills of Table Mountain, now known as the Company Gardens, a popular resting spot in the Cape Town inner city.
-The birth of the garden can be traced back to the unfortunate shipwrecking of the ‘Haarlem’ that was driven ashore at Bloubergstand.
+Back in the 17thcentury, the Dutch established a mega vegetable garden on the foothills of Table Mountain, now known as the Company Gardens, a popular resting spot in the Cape Town inner city.
+The birth of the garden can be traced back to the unfortunate shipwrecking of the ‘Haarlem’ that was driven ashore at Bloubergstrand.
 The washed up crew set out exploring and erected camp next to the first stream of fresh water they could find (not-so-ingeniously named the Fresh River), sowed some vegetable seeds they salvaged from the shipwreck and were soon able to reap crops.
 Once rescued and back in The Netherlands two of the survivors submitted a report to the Directors of the Dutch East India Company stressing the advantages which could be had from a refreshment station in the Cape.
 Jan van Riebeeck was appointed commander of the expedition, arrived in 1652 and this was how the Dutch literally started growing their presence in the Southern tip of Africa.
-And this was also how the seeds where planted for the development of many of the Cape’s most iconic dishes, such as the bobotie.
+And this was also how the seeds were planted for the development of many of the Cape’s most iconic dishes, such as the bobotie.
 Dutch traders made pit-stops in Cape Town on their journeys back and forth to Indonesia bringing spices, the Malay people, their cooking techniques and delicious recipes with them.

 The first recipe for bobotie appeared in a Dutch cookbook in 1609.
 History buffs argue whether the origin of this dish is the Malayan word ‘boemboe’ (meaning curry spices) or ‘bobotok’, an Indonesian dish which consisted of totally different ingredients.
 But there is no arguing over the deliciousness and popularity of this traditional Cape-Malay staple.
 The dish comprises gently spiced minced lamb or beef topped with a savoury custard and browned in the oven until the egg layer is set.
-At our family table we serve it with ‘geelrys’ (rice cooked in tumeric giving it a golden glow) speckled with raisons and some chutney and yogurt on the side but you will find many opinions on how this dish should best be enjoyed!
+At our family table we serve it with ‘geelrys’ (rice cooked in tumeric giving it a golden glow) speckled with raisins and some chutney and yogurt on the side but you will find many opinions on how this dish should best be enjoyed!

 WHERE: Go traditional with The Bo-Kaap Kombuis, the Gold Restaurant or Jonkershuis Restaurant on the historic Groot Constantia Wine Farm.
 You can get a different take on bototie at Oumeul Bakery bottom end of Longstreet where you can tuck into a bototie pie and yes, it is as good as it sounds!
 Or try an updated version of the classic dish at Skotnes Restaurant situated at the Norval Foundation Art Museum.